bushbass/portfolito-and-blog/src/projects/exercise-tracker.md

 hosting: "Heroku"
 ---

-I expanded and added several features to this MERN app that was from a tutorial
+I expanded and added several features to this MERN app that was from a freeCodeCamp tutorial.
+Data is persisted in a MongoDB.